 Here's the link to the OHA survey if you are trying to renew with a paper renewal form.

 CE Reporting Requirements

 18 hours of CE credit is due at each annual license renewal.
 CE hours over the 18 hour requirement can be marked for carryover to the next license renewal if they will not be more than 2 years old at the renewal date.
 Each licensee must complete at least 9 hours of TMOD credit, no more than 5 hours of observation credit (excess hours can be carried over to the next license year, if date appropriate).
 Every two years each licensee must report 1 hour of law/ethics credit.
-As of 7/1/21, licensees will also be required to complete at least 1 hour of cultural competency education for each renewal.
+As of 7/1/21, licensees will also be required to complete at least 1 hour of cultural competency education for every other renewal.

 Hours are entered in the licensee self-service portal.
 CE can be entered on the fly--it doesn't have to be entered at license renewal.
 If a license record includes an ARBO OE Tracker number, any OE Tracker courses will be uploaded to your license record.

 Licensees are not required to upload documentation at the time of renewal.
 If you're selected for the monthly CE/CPR audit, you'll be required to submit documentation of any CE submitted for that renewal and a copy of the current CPR card.
 Letters and emails are sent to all licensees selected for audit and there is a 21 day response time.
 It is the licensee's responsiblity to ensure that all records are submitted to meet the audit requirement.
 Failure to timely respond to the audit can lead to discipline and a civil penalty.

 OBO's Licensee self-service portal is used for license renewal, mailing address updates, practice location updates and document requests (verifications, license copies, licensee lists, etc.)